-According to Google Trends, in the last year searches for the term SEO – search engine optimisation – in the UK have shot up by 106% and this upward trend has been propelled further by coronavirus as talent attraction teams look for more cost effective ways to get results and job board spend continues to decline.
+According to Google Trends, in the last year searches for the term SEO – search engine optimisation – in the UK have shot up by 106%.
+Coronavirus has propelled this upward trend further as talent attraction teams look for more cost effective ways to get results and job board spend continues to decline.
 But what does this mean for your talent attraction strategy?

 The hub of your talent attraction strategy